YEOWEIHNGWHYELAB/CARLA-ManualControl/README.md

 # CARLA-ManualControl

 Thanks to all the contributers of CARLA Simulator, I really love the work you guys are doing!
+I would even go as far as to say that this is a god-tier open source autonomous vehicle simulator.
+It even works quite well with Windows which is not ubiquitous as most of these open source AI projects are usually only compatible with Linux.

 This is my modification of the manual_control.py for CARLA-Simulator.
 I really love the concept of CARLA-Simulator.
 In this implementation, I want to make the manual_control.py much more appeasing to gamers like me so that more